Call for Training Projects for 2024 and Educational Leave (CPP)

 Back to the Pharmacy of the Future:

-Project leader: Françoise Fine & Romain Larive
+Project leaders: FINE Françoise & LARIVE Romain

 Component: Faculty of Pharmacy

-Summary: Practical work in molecular toxicology will be modernized to improve the success rate of approximately 250 second-year pharmacy students.
-With a professional simulation in a pharmacy of the future, their objective will be to adjust medication dosages based on patients' genetic information.
-We will integrate a skills-based approach, peer assessment, flipped learning, and digital educational games.
+Summary: The Molecular Toxicology practical work will be modernized to improve the success rate of approximately 250 second-year pharmacy students.
+Through a professional simulation in a pharmacy of the future, their objective will be to adjust medication dosages based on patients' genetic information.
+We will integrate a competency-based approach, peer assessment, flipped classroom pedagogy, and digital learning activities.

-Times Up Digital at Pharma:
+Digital Times Up at Pharma:

 Project leader: Audrey DE CEGLIE